Gotthard Fliegel

 Gotthard Fliegel (28 December 1873 – 22 June 1947) was a German geographer.
 His work was mostly on western Germany, especially the Lower Rhine basin.
 He was born in Dammer in Lower Silesia and attended the Maria-Magdalenen school in Wrocław.
 He then studied at the University of Wrocław, where he gained a Ph.D. after his 1898 dissertation on the spread of marine Pennsylvanian rocks in South and East Asia.
 Later that year, he moved to the Geological-Palaeontological Institute in Bonn, where he remained until 1903 as an assistant to Clemens Schlüter.
 He then became a geologist with the Prussian Geological Institute in Berlin and in 1923 became a department director.
 In 1919 he became associate professor at the Agricultural University of Berlin.
 The rise of the Nazis led to his retirement in 1934.

-His son Fritz Fliegel was a Luftwaffe pilot killed in World War II.
+His son Fritz Fliegel was a Luftwaffe pilot and Knight Cross holder killed in World War II.